AI Use Cases/Professional Services

 What is the timeframe to deploy AI flight risk & retention scoring?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Phase 1 (weeks 1-3) maps your Workday PSA, Maconomy/Deltek, and HR system integrations and validates data quality.
 Phase 2 (weeks 4-8) trains the model on your 24-month historical data and calibrates risk thresholds with your HR and finance leadership.
 Phase 3 (weeks 9-14) deploys the dashboard, trains HR and managing directors on interpretation, and runs parallel monitoring.
-Most Professional Services clients see measurable results - first retention saves, utilization improvements - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - first retention saves, utilization improvements - within 60 days of go-live.

 What are the key benefits of AI flight risk & retention scoring for Professional Services firms?